 Many koda families request materials about Deaf Culture to share with hearing friends, teachers, coaches, and coworkers.
 Luckily a number of great resources exist!
 There is an abundance of books, articles, and videos that can help.
 These short texts provide a thorough overview of the features of Deaf Culture.

-- The Deaf Community: An Introduction, The National Deaf Center
+- The Deaf Community: An Introduction, and Deaf 101 an online course by The National Deaf Center

 - “Understanding Deafness: Not Everyone Wants to be ‘Fixed'” by Allegra Ringo in The Atlantic

 For more comprehensive studies of the history, culture, and language of Deaf communities, look for secondary research in your country.
 For families in the United States, the following texts provide significant insight on the forms of American Deaf Culture.

 - Thomas K. Holcomb – Introduction to American Deaf Culture